 Los Angelenos Love To Complain About Traffic But Traffic Is So Bad Because They Absolutely Suck At Driving

 Los Angeles traffic is consistently, by far, the worst in existence.
-I’ve been to about 2/3 of these United States, so I’ve driven in a lot of cities.
-Plus I’m on the road for several hours a day in Los Angeles; not because I’m travelling great distances but simply because traffic.
-So there’s a lot of time to think about it.
-What I’ve observed is not that there are too many cars on the road, major cities all have a lot of cars on the road.
-The problem is you, Los Angelenos, all drive the same whether there are 20 cars in front of you or no cars in front of you.
-You drive like you’re in heavy traffic whether you’re in heavy traffic or not.
-And I can now confirm this as fact as I’ve driven in Los Angeles during a pandemic with most of the populace in quarantine.
-You’re slow, slow to react, and focused on everything but driving.
+I’ve driven in about 2/3 of these United States, so I’ve driven in enough cities to consider myself fairly knowledgable here.
+Plus I’m on Los Angeles roads for several hours a day and that’s not because I’m traveling great distances but simply because traffic.
+It gives one a lot of time to think about why.
+What I’ve observed is not that there are too many cars on the road.
+Major cities all have too many cars on the road.
+The problem is you, Los Angelenos, all drive the same whether there are 20 cars in front of you or no cars in front of you– meaning you drive like you’re in heavy traffic whether you’re in heavy traffic or not.
+I can now confirm this as fact as I’ve driven in Los Angeles during a pandemic with most of the populace in quarantine.
+You’re slow– slow to react, slow to hit the gas, slow to pop the turn signal… This would not be the case were you not focused on everything but driving while you’re driving.
 Yet you’ll complain about how long it takes to get anywhere in LA.
-It can only lead me to the conclusion that large swaths of the Los Angeles population physically become stupider when they get behind the wheel.
-Why do I say this?
-Because they can’t seem to put it together that doing an activity slower means it takes longer.
-I’m not talking about speeding, just get up to the fucking speed limit.
-And then actually focusing on driving when you’re driving, and realize that you’re not the only person on the road.
+It can only lead me to the conclusion that large swaths of the Los Angeles population physically become stupider when they get behind the wheel because they can’t seem to put it together that doing an activity slower means it takes longer.
+I’m not talking about speeding, just get up to the fucking speed limit and realize that you’re not the only person on the road.

 Let’s break this behavior down.
 Driving is supposed to be a somewhat collaborative process.
 It has to be.
-It requires sharing a resource—the road—with other people who are also operating a large hunk of steel that will damage itself and everything around it if it collides with something.
-Everything works just fine if everyone kind of looks out for each other and it also helps if everyone is generally on the same page that the point of getting in a car is to reach a destination in less time than it would take to walk.
-The driving culture here is so full of bad habits that I’m not sure if anyone even knows what a car is for.
+It requires sharing a resource—the road—with other people who are also operating a large hunk of steel that will damage whatever it collides with.
+Everything works just fine if everyone kind of looks out for each other.
+It also helps if everyone is generally on the same page that the point of getting in a car is to reach a destination in less time than it would take to walk.
+The driving culture here is so full of bad habits that I’m not sure if anyone even knows why there are cars.

 Some might look at all of this and say that people are just very cautious out here.
 What’s not to like about that?
 Well, no one is driving that way out of caution.
 They’re driving like that because that frees them up from having to pay any attention to the task at hand.
-Distracted driving is more dangerous than drunk driving but you have an entire population who just know they have a handle on it.
-If you just keep that safe buffer zone in front of you and look up every now and then, you catch up on your emails, texts, business calls, Netflix, etc. all you want.
+Distracted driving is more dangerous than drunk driving, yet you have an entire population who think they have a handle on it and it’s everyone else who is the problem.
+If you just look up every now and then it’s okay to catch up on your emails, texts, business calls, Netflix, etc all you want, right?
 Too many goddamn people are looking at their phones while driving.
 I’ll look around me when traffic stops and it’s no exaggeration to say that’s about 70 percent of the people are looking at a screen.
-It really is the Los Angeles attitude in microcosm— no self awareness, no acknowledgement of others, my current needs outweigh everything including your needs and safety, public spaces/services were created for me only.
-It’s the single biggest problem with LA traffic.
-Every other problem stems from this.
+It really is the Los Angeles attitude in microcosm— no self awareness, no acknowledgement of others, “my current needs outweigh everything including your safety”, “public spaces/services were created for me only”…

 Which is why I encounter this buffoonery multiple times every day: